-- Congestion and the impact of significant planned housing growth and travel demand, and its relationship with nationally declining bus usage - The statutory framework and de-regulated bus market in England outside London, with the involvement of many operators and authorities in commercially operated and contracted bus services - Nottingham City Council's Local Transport Plan and the existing Nottingham Advanced Quality Partnership Scheme and Bus Partnership - New mobility services, technology and air quality and the city of Nottingham's Carbon Neutral by 2028 ambition evaluate the success of the partnership as it is implemented to inform reviews.
+- Congestion and the impact of significant planned housing growth and travel demand, and its relationship with nationally declining bus usage - The statutory framework and de-regulated bus market in England outside London, with the involvement of many operators and authorities in commercially operated and contracted bus services - Nottingham City Council's Local Transport Plan and the existing Nottingham Advanced Quality Partnership Scheme and Bus Partnership - New mobility services, technology and air quality and the city of Nottingham's Carbon Neutral by 2028 ambition

-The City Council and bus operators strive to engage with bus passengers through bus user groups who are represented in the existing bus quality partnership and comprehensive passenger surveys delivered by the individual partnership members and wider transport focus surveys.
+The City Council and bus operators will engage bus and tram passengers through the newly established bus and tram user group (BATUG) which will replace more ad-hoc historical representation and comprehensive passenger surveys delivered by the individual partnership members and wider transport focus surveys.

 Bus passengers and user groups have been consulted during preparation of and throughout implementation of the Enhanced Partnership.
-Passenger surveys including participation in the national Transport Focus annual bus user survey, and monitoring data associated with the Nottingham Bus Strategy and Enhanced Partnership Plan and Scheme, will be used to
+Passenger surveys including participation in the national Transport Focus annual bus user survey, and monitoring data associated with the Nottingham Bus Strategy and Enhanced Partnership Plan and Scheme, will be used to evaluate the success of the partnership as it is implemented to inform reviews.